Annie24-ux/School-Landpage/README.md

 **Contact Us:**

 Have questions or feedback?
 We'd love to hear from you!
-Please reach out to the school administration at [xxxx] or [xxxx].
+Please reach out to the school administration at +27 130 987 543 or Njeyezasss@outlook.com.

-This rephrased version uses more engaging language and highlights different sections of the website.
-It also emphasizes upcoming features to keep visitors interested.
-Remember to replace the bracketed information with your specifics!